rashidi-norhashim/assessment/README.md

 The final notebook in this series focuses on building a predictive model based on the features selected in the previous notebook.
 It includes the process of model training, validation, and evaluation of 3 models, namely, logistic regression, decision tree and random forest.

+## Getting Started

+To get started with this project, clone the repository and install the required packages listed in the `requirements.txt` file.
+Then, you can run each Jupyter notebook in order.

 ## Prerequisites

 ### Python Libraries